FelixL7/laravel-bootstrap-toast/README.md

 ```bash
 composer require felixl7/laravel-bootstrap-toast
 ```
-You can optionally publish the config file and blade templates of this package:
+You can optionally publish the config file, public resources and blade templates of this package:
 ```bash
 php artisan vendor:publish --provider="FelixL7\Toast\ToastServiceProvider"
 ```